kilpkonn/msc-thesis/main.typ

 === Type unification
 It is possible to check for either syntactic or semantic equality between two types.
 Two types are syntactically equal if they have exactly the same syntax.
-Syntactic equality is very restricitve way to compare types.
+Syntactic equality is very restrictive way to compare types.
 Much more permissive way to compare types is semantic equality.
 Semantic equality of types means that two types contain the same information and can be used interchangeably.

 Using syntactic equality to compare types can cause problems.
 Rust high-level intermediate representation (HIR) has multiple ways to define a type.
-This means that the same type can be defined in in multiple ways that are not syntactically equal.
+This means that the same type can be defined in multiple ways that are not syntactically equal.

 For example, in program `let x: i32 = 0;` the type of `x` and the type of literal `0` are not syntactically equal.
 However, by inferring `0` to have type of `i32` we see that they are semantically equal.